Splintaz/OC2/README.md

 # Extra
 You can also use Python instead of Word.

-1. Open WordPac/extra/requests.py
-2. Run the main.py file to host your webserver
+1. Run the main.py file to host your webserver
-3. Execute the request script
+2. Execute the request script inside WordPac/extra/requests.py

 ![alive](images/alive.png)

-4. You should now recieve a "Hello" string from the victim, and the victim will recieve a "Alive" string
+3. You should now recieve a "Hello" string from the victim, and the victim will recieve a "Alive" string